zaynahxc/pxt-microbit/docs/projects/level.md

 ## Step 6

 If you have a @boardname@ connected, click ``|Download|`` to transfer your code!
-Try it out on tables in your house!
+Try it out on a table, counter, or window sill in your house!